title: '2022 in retrospect & late happy new year 2023!'

 **We would like to thank all Gentoo developers and all who have submitted contributions

 for their relentless everyday Gentoo work.** As a volunteer project, Gentoo could not exist

-And now let's celebrate the new year 2023, with hopefully less unpleasant surprises than the
+And now let's look forward to the new year 2023, with hopefully less unpleasant surprises